-At Arthur Terry we recognise the importance of providing our students with a diverse range of opportunities to become involved in Leadership.
+At Arthur Terry we recognise the importance of providing our students with a diverse range of opportunities to become involved in Student Leadership.
 Our provision for Student Leadership continues to evolve and provides students with an opportunity to have a positive impact on the school community they are part of, as well as preparing them with a range of skills and qualities they will need in an ever-changing world beyond school life.

 We believe that our Student Leadership provision provides our students with opportunities to demonstrate and develop a whole range of personal skills and qualities including:

 - Goal Setting

 …and many more!

 In addition to each of our six committee areas, each tutor group elects a Tutor Group Leader at the beginning of the academic year.
 A brief job description for our Tutor Group leaders is shown below.